deeplearning4j/nd4j/getstarted.md

 To clone the ND4J files, enter this command into your terminal (Mac) or Git Shell (Windows):

       git clone https://github.com/SkymindIO/nd4j

+Alternatively, for those that dod not install GitHub, you can click on the '[download ZIP](https://github.com/SkymindIO/nd4j/archive/master.zip)' button from the [ND4J GitHub page](https://github.com/SkymindIO/nd4j), then unzip the file (you can use [7-zip](http://www.7-zip.org/download.html) to do that).

 # <a id="3-maven">3.
 Maven</a>